xy-tech/x330-bios/stock/patched/README.md

 * v2.77 is the latest BIOS from Lenovo
 * v2.72 is the last version before spectre & meltdown patch for improved performance
 * *v2.60 is the version compatible with 1vyrain and is the recommended patched BIOS for most people*
-* Signed firmware to get rid of beeping on boot
+* Signed firmware to get rid of beeping on boot and to use the TPM chip
 * 1vyrain patches (view the exact patch in the .txt patch file)

 ## Manual BIOS patching (using Linux or WSL)